 Self-paced with live discussions on Sundays 2:00pm – 3:30pm EST/EDT

 Coaching group alumni or United Front: Building Trust students only.
-Stand by for the course to be re-released as a stand-alone, self-paced course.
+Stand by for the course to be re-released as a stand-alone, self-paced course later in 2022.

 This our most dense course.
-Join us to explore the intersection of community, culture, communication, trust, and selves-care woven together with the idea that there’s a relationship between deliberately building a group culture and developing system-level resilience that may help protect your members from taking on new traumas in the future.
+Join us to explore the intersection of community, culture, communication, trust, and selves-care woven together with the idea that there’s a direct connection between deliberately building internal culture and developing system-level resilience that may help protect your members from taking on new traumas in the future.

 - How 5 components of building culture relate with 6 qualities of resilience (and working on them!)

-- Develop internal values that y’all can hang your& collective hat on
+- Developing internal values that y’all can hang your& collective hat on

-- Take your internal trust to a new level
+- Taking your internal trust to a new level

-- Foster a sense of group identity and belongingness, equality and internal inclusion
+- Fostering a sense of group identity, belongingness, equality and internal inclusion

 - Up-leveling your internal teamwork